Case Studies

 Later, Dennis consulted with Drs.
 Bruce Miller and Adam Boxer of the Memory and Aging Center at the University of California at San Francisco (UCSF).
 UCSF was researching PSP and Dennis agreed to participate in its program, hoping that this research would eventually lead to a cure for others afflicted with the disease.

+Dennis’s MRI scans, blood, and spinal fluid samples were used to research new biomarkers for the diagnosis of PSP and evaluate the effectiveness of novel therapies.
 Time ran out for Dennis in 2007.
 Brain donation to UCSF and subsequent autopsy confirmed his clinical diagnosis of PSP and revealed the presence of Alzheimer’s Disease.

 LARRY RIDDLE

-Larry Riddle began his career as a professor of theater and stage design at Florida State University.
+Larry began his career as a professor of theater and stage design at Florida State University.
 Later at Ikegami, Larry managed sales of studio video equipment to broadcasters throughout the Americas.

 KEO ROGERS

 Keo was born in 1955 in Idaho.
-She earned numerous college degrees, including a master’s in special education.
 She was a preschool special education and resource room teacher for over two decades.
+Keo and husband Don spent 38 years together, raising two children, attending their children’s events, and traveling together.

 Keo’s first symptoms were gait and balance problems, lack of eye movement, and word finding difficulties.
 She had trouble getting out of chairs and would collapse right back where she started.
 Later, she would fall backwards while walking.
 She fell stiff and straight as a log.
 It was very scary and so quick that family didn’t have time to react.
+She was eventually diagnosed with progressive supranuclear palsy (PSP).

 Keo never complained, blamed anyone, or felt sorry for herself.
-She was a tough, courageous, independent, and remarkably strong woman.
+She was a courageous, independent, and remarkably strong woman.
 Husband Don is proud of her on so many different levels.

 As a Christian, when asked to donate her brain to science for study, and perhaps a cure, she immediately supported the suggestion.
 She was always thinking of others before herself.

-Her husband contacted the Brain Support Network and through their hard work was able to make the necessary urgent donation arrangements just prior to her passing.
+Keo suffered a stroke, causing another fall.
+She hit her head very hard on a concrete floor.
+Sadly, she died within hours.
+Her husband contacted Brain Support Network and through their hard work was able to make the necessary urgent donation arrangements just prior to her passing.
+The Mayo Clinic neuropathology report confirmed a diagnosis of PSP and the massive stroke.

 GARY SPICER